45 Credits

 US Bureau of Labor Statistics

-• Employment of health educators is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
+• Employment of health education specialists is projected to grow 4 percent from 2024 to 2034, about as fast as the average for all occupations.

-• 6 out of 10 health educators work in healthcare and social assistance.
+• 39% work in healthcare and social assistance.

-• 3 out of 10 work in state and local government.
+• 25% work in state and local government

 What is a Community Health Educator?